mattbierner/blog.mattbierner.com/_posts/2016-01-11-giving-up-the-ghost.markdown

 * `url` - Absolute url for the image.
 Either `file` or `url` must be specified.
 * `description` - Optional caption for the image.

-Instead of using the Markdown image syntax, this uses a Liquid template:
+And instead of using the Markdown's image syntax, we now use a Liquid template:

 ```html
 {% raw %}